 An online payment is any payment made over the internet.
 Many ecommerce businesses accept online payments to make it easier for customers to purchase goods and services.
 They also frequently use online payments to pay vendors and employees.

-Online credit and debit card payments, ACH payments, wire transfers, and digital wallet (e.g., Apple Pay, Google Pay) payments are all types of online payments.
-Third-party payment providers like Zelle, PayPal, Apple Pay, Venmo, and Square also offer online payments that are reconciled via debit or credit card, or through ACH transfer.
+Online credit and debit card payments, ACH payments, wire transfers, and digital wallet (e.g., Apple Pay, Google Pay) payments are all online payments.
+Third-party payment providers like Zelle, PayPal, Apple Pay, Venmo, and Square also offer online payments reconciled via debit or credit card, or through ACH transfer.